 At the narrowest part of the Rhine we passed Lorelei Rock, named for the legendary Rhine Maiden who, like the ancient Greek sirens, lured sailors to their doom with her song.
 I’d guess that the legend probably began because of the strong currents and hidden rocks in the river.
 Perhaps a sailor was distracted by the wind whistling from the rocks above.
 Who knows?

 Afternoon options galore

-After lunch our ship docked in Koblenz, a large town at the confluence of the Rhine and Mosel/Moselle river.
-Viking offered a number of interesting afternoon activities to choose from:
+After lunch, our ship docked in Koblenz, a large town at the confluence of the Rhine and Mosel/Moselle river.
+Many passengers chose to explore the many attractions in Koblenz for the next few hours.
+But for people like us who preferred organized activities, Viking offered a number of interesting afternoon activities to choose from:

 - Marksburg Castle tour

 - Koblenz at leisure